bradygaster/AspireTodo/README.md

 In this phase, you'll add code to the backend project to start receiving the queued messages, so they can be added to the list of todo items asynchronously.

-* First, add memory cache to the backend project, and use it to store the list of todo items rather than storing it as a variable in the `Program.cs` by changing the code in the `ApiService` project's `Program.cs` file to contain this code:
+* First, add memory cache to the `ApiService` project, and use it to store the list of todo items rather than storing it as a variable in the `Program.cs` by changing the code in the `ApiService` project's `Program.cs` file to contain this code:

   ```csharp
   using Microsoft.Extensions.Caching.Memory;